CharlesLivelyVideo/API-Automation/README.md

 ## Installation

+Clone the repository into the folder of your choice.
 Use npm to install the necessary packages to run these tests.

 ```bash
 npm i